threathunters-io/threathunters.github.io/content/en/blog/posts/weasel_beta.md

         not ($excluded_path1)
 }
 ```

+> YARA has proven suitable for our use case, but its performance heavily depends on how rules are designed.
+In particular, using complex constructs like regular expressions can significantly degrade performance, so careful rule design is essential.

 This layered filtering design ensures that only relevant and context-aware events make it into the pipeline, reducing noise while giving engineers fine-grained control over what matters in their environment.